ENE425-Group1/emissions-calculator-group1/README.md

             select_record.html

 ## Methodology Research
 #### This section is for research on relevant methods for calculating emissions from transportation.
-When adding to this section, include a short description of the methodology and referances to the source material and other relevant research (*URL links*), as shown in the example below:
+When adding to this section, include a short description of the methodology and referances to the source material and other relevant research (*URL links*).

-#### *Example*
-*This a short description of the findings of the research, and the methodology IEA has used to calculate the emission factors.
-The method is based on such and such research, and uses this and that data.
-The methodology is further described on this page: *URL link*.
-The research is similiar to several other sources on the issue, such as this research (*URL*) and this research (*URL*).
-On the other hand, there are also other findings with different results, such as the method used by "some statistic group" (*URL*), which gives lower emission factors.
-The majority of research, however, supports the described research.*

 #### Defining the term "Vehicle"
 To have a basic understanding it is important to have a classification of transport as urban transport or industrial transport (e.g. maritime, air).
 For a more segregated classification of the term "vehicle" under EC standards, this [link](https://www.eafo.eu/knowledge-center/european-vehicle-categories), connected to the last study of ["Determining the Environmental Impacts of Conventional and Alternatively Fuelled Vehicles Through LCA"](https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/docs/2020_study_main_report_en.pdf) by Ricardo Energy and Environment for the European Comission.
 The segregation used in this study is practical for our purposes.
 However, a more advanced methodology is used than what is our intention with this app.